LAST UPDATE TO PAGE: APRIL 16, 2021 – 10:20 AM (LOCAL TIME)

 COVID-19 travel updates for United Air Lines can be found here.

 Concessions/Amenities at AVP (last update: April 16, 2021)

 In response to reduced passenger activity and public health recommendations on social distancing, temporary changes have been implemented at AVP.
 Some food concessions and novelties in the Terminal Building remain open, but their hours are temporarily being changed.

-- Dunkin’ Donuts is open daily for take-outs ONLY between the hours of 5:30 AM and 9:30 AM, as well as 2:00 PM and 4:00 PM.
-Dunkin’ will operate with a limited menu.
+- Dunkin’ Donuts is open between the hours of approximately 5:00 AM and approximately 8:30 AM, as well as approximately 11:00 AM and approximately 7:00 PM daily.

-- The Tipsy Turtle Airport Pub, which is adjacent to the Best Western Plus Hotel, is open for take-outs ONLY.
+- The Tipsy Turtle Airport Pub, which is adjacent to the Best Western Plus Hotel, is open.
 Temporary hours are Monday-Thursday, 4:00 PM to 9:00 PM, and Friday-Sunday, 11:00 AM to 9:00 PM.
 For additional information, click here.

 - The AVP Administration Offices are closed to any public visitors.
 Management and administration employees can be reached by email or phone.
 The main phone number is (570) 602-2000.